Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 Aquarius

-- Changed how the Water Beam spell heals the caster: Only the water beam pop heals the player.
+- Changed how the Water Beam spell heals the caster: Only the Water Beam pop heals the player.
 - Water Beam and Water Bomb Spells no longer destroy jumper translocators.
-- Removed the regeneration given when casting water beam
+- Removed the regeneration effect when casting the Water Beam.
 - Added a new passive "Soothing Water".
 The caster slowly regenerates health when casting "Water Beam" and "Water Sphere" spells.
-- The "Water Bomb" and "Soothing Water" healing effects now count towards the healing stats.
+- The "Water Bomb" and "Soothing Water" healing effects now count towards the healing statistics.

 Bomber

 - Increased bomber knockback multiplier from **1.25** to **0.75**
-- Bombs now consider line of sight when damaging enemies.
+- Bombs consider line-of-sight when damaging enemies.

 Brute